 Published by Grimdark Magazine on March 31st 2017

-Our reviews of this author: Son of the Morning: A Novel, Of Sand and Malice Made, With Blood Upon the Sand, Beyond Redemption, Chains of the Heretic, The Labyrinth of Flame, The Last Mortal Bond, Skullsworn, The Tiger and the Wolf, Dogs of War, Dragon Hunters, Red Tide
+Our reviews of this author: Son of the Morning: A Novel, Of Sand and Malice Made, With Blood Upon the Sand, A Veil of Spears, Beyond Redemption, Chains of the Heretic, The Labyrinth of Flame, The Last Mortal Bond, Skullsworn, The Tiger and the Wolf, Dogs of War, Dragon Hunters, Red Tide

 Experience your favourite fantasy worlds through some of the most fearsome, devious, and brutal antagonists in fantasy.
 Villains take centre stage in nineteen dark and magical stories that will have you cheering for all the wrong heroes as they perform savage deeds towards wicked ends.
 And why not?
 They are the champions of their own stories—evil is a matter of perspective.